dan-kiss-dev-this/isg-proj/README.md

 - Per notes
 - Simplify the code
+- Highlight the sorting icon in the table
 - Make hooks easier to read and consume, now sortObject drives sortCountries, searchQuery drives filterCountries

 # React + TypeScript + Vite